 - E-books should be purchased in perpetuity and not leased.

 - E-books should not be duplicated across multiple online platforms.

 - Provider allows for perpetual access rights (e.g., PORTICO, LOCKSS, or CLOCKSS) including the ability to locally host content.

 - E-book cost is aligned with the average print monograph cost within that discipline.

 - Provider can provide usage statistics on a regular basis.

 Exceptions to the E-preferred Policy

 - Print is specifically requested by a member of the Yale community for curricular or research purposes.
-Please note the expectation is for Fall 2020 course reserves to be limited to electronic resources only.

 - An institutional license is unavailable for an electronic format.